StanMcGrath/Java-Word-Cloud-Generator-/README.md

 # Java-Word-Cloud-Generator-
 This programme generates a word cloud from .txt file or URL user input, making use of Treeset and Hashset data structures for quick list searching and a HashMap to sort the order of list elements.
-This Application demonstrates a high degree of good OOP practise including Encapsulation and Abstraction.
+This Application demonstrates the highest quality of OOP practise (Encapsulation, abstraction and delegation) out of all projects contained in this repository.

 For a detailed class level README see ClassREADME.txt.